 Do your homework

+SLAC has partnered with Handshake to manage the student application and interview scheduling process.
 Once the application period opens for an event, you’ll be able to log in to SLAC’s online recruiting database to see what positions are being offered by which employers.
 Research the opportunities and the employers through the SLAC website, the employer website, and any other information you can access on the Internet.
 Alumni and personal contacts may also be able to provide you with detailed information about the employers.
 Visit your career office to learn more about how to contact alumni.

 To search for employers and jobs on the database:

-Prepare and Submit Application Materials
+Prepare Your Application Materials

 Some Recruiting Day employers receive over 50 applications for just a few interview spots, so it’s very important that you take the time to prepare error-free, personalized materials for each position for which you are applying.
 Again, we strongly recommend that you seek the advice and assistance of your school’s career office to make sure your application materials are the best they can be.